Local SEO

 5. Reach Out to Local Publications to Write About You

-Every town, country, city and village has publications that are looking for stories.
-If you released a funny new flavor ice cream at your ice cream parlor, share this with the local newspaper.
+Every town, country, city, and village has publications looking for stories.
+If you released a funny new flavor of ice cream at your ice cream parlor, share this with the local newspaper.

-I would highly recommend seeking out travel blogs or websites that focus on your area.
-These are usually easier to land stories on and the good ones have huge followings – often times more than your newspapers.
+I highly recommend seeking travel blogs or websites that focus on your area.
+These are usually easier to land stories on, and the good ones have huge followings – oftentimes more than your newspapers.

-Its the medias job to constantly cover new and upcoming news.
-You are actually doing them a favor by bringing topics to the attention.
+Its the media’s job to constantly cover new and upcoming news.
+You are doing them a favor by bringing topics to their attention.
 Building a friendship with the local media can help you in the future promote your business.

 6. Test Your Website on all Browsers and Devices

-Mobile responsiveness is a huge part of your SEO strategy, so make sure you’re using a website theme that morphs into viewable components when seen on a tablet or smartphone.
-Check to see how the site works on browsers like Chrome, Safari and Opera.
+Mobile responsiveness is a huge part of your SEO strategy, so use a website theme that morphs into viewable components when seen on a tablet or smartphone.
+Check how the site works on browsers like Chrome, Safari and Opera.

 7. Ask Customers to Leave Reviews on Your Site and Listing Pages